adamws/kicad-kbplacer/README.md

       Enables automatic routing of switch-diode pairs.
 If user manually route first pair, then it replicates the connection for remaining pairs.
 If not, uses automatic internal router.
 When automatic router used, attempts to connect only two closest pads of the same net.
+Automatic router will use default track width of a routed netclass.
     </td>
   </tr>
   <tr>